 (salary group TV-L E 13, 75%, initially limited to 3 years)

-Preferred start date is January 1st, 2020 or later
+Preferred start date is March 1st, 2020 or earlier

 Designing and conducting user studies with researchers in psychology and related fields